JaredSchroeder/Active-Directory-Lab/README.md

 ### Windows Server 2022 Installation and Configuring AD DS
 - Installed Windows Server 2022 on a VM.
 - Configured static IP addressing.
-I used the loopback address of 127.0.0.1 as the preferred DNS server as our Domain Controller will also be acting as a DNS server.
+- Used the loopback address of 127.0.0.1 as the preferred DNS server as the Domain Controller will also be acting as a DNS server.
 <p align="center">
 <img src="https://i.imgur.com/IifnSmX.png" height="35%" width="35%" alt="Disk Sanitization Steps"/>
 <br />